Audio Studio Orientations

 5. select the Erase... button at the bottom

-A hard drive that's described as bus-powered gets its power over the same cable used to make the data connection.
-Bus-powered drives eliminate pesky power cables.
+A hard drive that's described as "bus-powered" gets its power over the same cable used to make the data connection.
+Bus-powered drives eliminate a pesky power cable.

 A hard drive that’s marketed as “rugged” or “ruggedized” means only that its ordinary metal or plastic enclosure has a layer of silicone rubber wrapped around it to absorb some shock from impact.
 The actual hard drive inside is no more rugged than it would be in an ordinary housing.

 Solid state gives us storage without the spinning disc, resulting in somewhat more robustness.
-Solid state drives (SSDs) can be used in place of spinning disc-based hard drives.
+Solid state drives (SSDs) can be used happily in place of, but cost more than, spinning disc-based hard drives.